PaulLoots/Listy/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+This project uses the Gradle build system.
+To build this project, use the gradlew build command or use "Import Project" in Android Studio.
 To get a local copy up and running follow these simple steps.

 ### Prerequisites

+For development, the latest version of Android Studio is required.
+The latest version can be downloaded from here.https://developer.android.com/studio/
 This is an example of how to list things you need to use the software and how to install them.
 * npm
 ```sh